 What was your senior quote in high school?

 “High school is a party, and I’m the piñata.”
-This was directly copied from a website of funny senior quotations.
+I copied this from a website of funny senior quotations.

 What are you looking forward to in your freshman year?